With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCentral Wisconsin Counseling Assocs is a mental health treatment clinic in Wisconsin Rapids, Wisconsin, located at 320 West Grand Avenue, Suite 304-a, in the 54495 zip code.
 Central Wisconsin Counseling Assocs provides outpatient treatment.
-Central Wisconsin Counseling Assocs provides couples/family therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services provided by Central Wisconsin Counseling Assocs consist of education services, psychosocial rehabilitation services and family psychoeducation.
+Central Wisconsin Counseling Assocs provides integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
+Additional services provided by Central Wisconsin Counseling Assocs consist of psychosocial rehabilitation services, family psychoeducation and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.